Why Choose Us?

 - Has served Baltimore and the surrounding areas for more than three decades.

 Common Types of Personal Injury Cases

-A personal injury can occur in practically any context where one person owes a duty of care to another.
+A personal injury can occur in practically any context where one person or a company owes a duty of care to another.
 A duty of care can be defined as the obligation to act in a certain way that doesn’t cause harm to others.
 For example, daycare operators have a duty of care toward the children they care for.
 Drivers have a duty of care for the safety of others on the road to follow the laws and operate their vehicles responsibly.